awsdocs/amazon-vpc-user-guide/doc_source/vpc-eips.md

 ### Recover an Elastic IP address<a name="recover-eip"></a>

-If you release your Elastic IP address, you might be able to recover it\.
-You cannot recover the Elastic IP address if it has been allocated to another AWS account, or if it results in you exceeding your Elastic IP address quota\.
+If you release an Elastic IP address but change your mind, you might be able to recover it\.
+You cannot recover the Elastic IP address if it has been allocated to another AWS account, or if recovering it results in you exceeding your Elastic IP address quota\.

-You can recover an Elastic IP address using the Amazon EC2 API or a command line tool\.
+You can recover an Elastic IP address by using the Amazon EC2 API or a command line tool\.

 **To recover an Elastic IP address using the AWS CLI**
 Use the [allocate\-address](https://docs.aws.amazon.com/cli/latest/reference/ec2/allocate-address.html) command and specify the IP address using the `--address` parameter\.